 We’re delighted to announce the selected projects for Performance(s) between two shores عروض بين شاطئي.
-After the jury’s deliberation in September 2016 in Brussels, the selected projects are: Suspension and Disbelief by Hani Sami (Egypt), Transaction by Mithkal Alzghair (Syria), and Personal Empathy Machine by Amal Omran (Syria).
+After the jury’s deliberation in September 2016 in Brussels, the selected projects are: Mind, The Gap by Hani Sami (Egypt), Transaction by Mithkal Alzghair (Syria), and Three Rooms by Amal Omran (Syria).
 Further details on all the projects are provided below.

 Performance(s) between Two Shores is a European Commission supported programme working with recently arrived Arab artists based in Europe, and is a collaboration between some of Europe’s leading independent festivals and cultural organizations in the field of performing arts.

 From a call for artistic proposals launched in June 2016, the project commissions and tours three new works created by Arab theatre or dance artists who have been living in Europe for a maximum of six years.
 The project aims to support artistic professional development in Europe through creation and touring support, create new international audiences with a focus on engaging under-represented audiences and facilitate the sharing of skills and knowledge between partners.